-Since our inception in December 1995, SIGA has pursued the research and development of novel products for the prevention and treatment of serious infectious diseases, including products for use in the defense against biological warfare agents such as Smallpox and Arenaviruses.
-During the third quarter of 2006 we were awarded a 3 year, \$16.5 million contract from the NIH and an additional 3 year, \$4.8 million SBIR Phase II continuation grant from the NIH.
+Since our inception in December 1995, SIGA has pursued the research and development of novel products for the prevention and treatment of serious infectious diseases, including products for use in the defense against biological warfare agents such as smallpox and hemorrhagic Fevers.
+During the third quarter of 2006, we were awarded a 3 year, \$16.5 million contract from the NIH and an additional 3 year, \$4.8 million SBIR Phase II continuation grant from the NIH.
 Both awards support the continuing development of our smallpox drug candidate, ST-246.
 Our efforts to develop ST-246 were also supported by previous SBIR grants from the NIH totaling \$5.8 million, a \$1.0 million agreement with Saint Louis University, and a \$1.6 million contract with the U.S. Army.
-Our initiative to advance SIGA's Arenavirus programs is supported by a 3 year, \$6.0 million SBIR grant from the NIH, received in September 2006 and previous SBIR grants from the NIH totaling \$6.3 million.
+Our initiative to advance SIGA's Hemorrhagic Fevers programs is supported by a 3 year, \$6.0 million SBIR grant from the NIH, received in September 2006 and previous SBIR grants from the NIH totaling \$6.3 million.
+In September 2007, the Company received a two-year SBIR grant for a total of approximately \$600,000, supporting the Company's development of ST-246 treatment of smallpox vaccine-related adverse events.

 Our anti-viral programs are designed to prevent or limit the replication of the viral pathogen.
 Our anti-infectives programs are aimed at the increasingly serious problem of drug resistance.
 These programs are designed to block the ability of bacteria to attach to human tissue, the first step in the infection process.
-We are also developing a technology for the mucosal delivery of our vaccines which may allow the vaccines to activate the immune system at the mucus lined surfaces of the body -- the mouth, the nose, the lungs and the gastrointestinal and urogenital tracts -- the sites of entry for most infectious agents.
+In July 2007, we were awarded a two-year SBIR award for a total of \$530,000 to support our Strep program.